aplteam/Launchy/Docs/Launchy_manual.md

 With a default RIDE installation it should work out of the box.
 With a non-standard installation of RIDE you need to make adjustments to the INI file; see next topic.

-## Upgrading

-Refer to the Launchy_RelaseNotes.html file.

 ## Amendments (INI file)

 Launchy comes with reasonable defaults specified in the INI file.
+Normally their will be no need to make amendments to this INI file.

 The INI file is installed in `%localappdata%'),'\Launchy`, meaning that it can be changed even without admin rights.
 On a standard Windows installation this would be `C:\Users\{username}\AppData\Local\Launchy`

 For a programmer it will be self explanatory what the INI file entries are all about, with the noticeable exception of the [WS_CHECK] section.
 It is not recommended to delete or change that section.